Table of Contents[Hide][Show]

 My Experience With Red Light Therapy

-I’ve noticed that my skin is firmer.
+With 5 minutes a day in front of the light, I’ve noticed that my skin is firmer.
 I seem to have fewer wrinkles and I love that my c-section scar and stretch marks are fading.
-It also seemed to really help reduce hair loss post baby after I had my daughter.
+It also seemed to really help reduce hair loss post-baby after I had my daughter.

 As with any device, this isn’t the best fit for everyone.
 Some light therapy devices pulse or flash the light during treatment, which may be an issue for those with a history of seizures.
 I see no benefit to the pulsing and would avoid these devices.
 There are red therapy light devices that don’t pulsate.